hopsoft/field_mapper/README.md

 ## Data mapping & transformation with Ruby

-> I know of companies that employ 30+ people to manage tasks that this library can handle.
+> I know of companies that employ 30+ people to manage tasks this library can handle.

 ### Uses